 So whether it be writing a novel, running a marathon or attempting a task we feel instinctively drawn toward, our path won’t always be made clear to us, and there will be many steps to take to make it to the other side, but we can only reach that goal if we decide to begin, and take the first step.

-This post also featured on SUCCESS Magazine.
+This post was also featured in SUCCESS Magazine.